Updated December 2025 — Bylaws 3690, 3691 & 3692-2025 Adopted | Application Guide January 2026

 Before beginning your Abbotsford SSMUH project, follow these steps:

-- Review the SSMUH Application Guide (published January 2026) for detailed regulations and housing form options
+- Review the SSMUH Application Guide (January 2026) for the regulations applicable to your zone and housing type

-- Visit Let's Talk Abbotsford for community engagement updates on housing regulations
+- Visit Let's Talk Abbotsford for ongoing engagement on housing regulations

 Official Abbotsford SSMUH Resources